 Chayahual (MH831r)

-This black-line drawing of the simplex glyph for the personal name Chayahual (perhaps “Gate”) is attested here as a man’s name.
+This black-line drawing of the compound glyph for the personal name Chayahual (perhaps “Gate”) is attested here as a man’s name.
 The glyph shows a frontal view of a rectangular gate with four upright posts and a horizontal piece at the top and the bottom.
-Bits of grass appear on the ground in front of the gate, providing some depth and suggesting this is imagined as being out of doors.
+Dots (seeds?) appear on the ground in front of the gate, providing a phonetic complement in the form of the homophonic verb chayahua, to sprinkle seeds on the ground.

 Stephanie Wood